Baron Bethell

 Baron Bethell, of Romford in the County of Essex, is a title in the Peerage of the United Kingdom.
-It was created in the 1922 Dissolution Honours for the banker and Liberal politician Sir John Henry Bethell, 1st Baronet, who had represented the constituencies of Romford and East Ham North in the House of Commons.
-He had previously been created a baronet, of Romford in the County of Essex, on 26 June 1911.
+It was created in the 1922 Dissolution Honours for the banker and Liberal politician Sir John Bethell, 1st Baronet, who had previously represented Romford and East Ham North in Parliament.
+He had already been created a Baronet, of Romford in the County of Essex, on 26 June 1911.

-History

-The title descended in the male line from father to son until the early death of the 3rd Baron in 1967.
-At that point it passed to his first cousin, Nicholas William Bethell, 4th Baron Bethell, the son of William Gladstone Bethell (third son of the 1st Baron).
-The 4th Baron was a noted historian and Conservative politician.
+The title descended from father to son until the early death of the third Baron, in 1967.
+The third Baron was succeeded by his first cousin, who became the fourth Baron; he was the son of William Gladstone Bethell, third son of the first Baron.
+The fourth Baron was a historian and Conservative politician.

-Upon the death of the 4th Baron in 2007, the title passed to his eldest son, James Nicholas Bethell, 5th Baron Bethell.
-In 2018 the 5th Baron was elected as one of the 92 hereditary peers to remain in the House of Lords.
+As of 2025, the titles are held by the fourth Baron's eldest son, the fifth Baron, who succeeded in 2007.
+He was elected in 2018 to sit in the House of Lords as one of the 92 representatives of the hereditary peers.